oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

   or those included in Oracle Database if Python is on the same machine as the database.
 Oracle client libraries versions 19, 18, 12, and 11.2 are supported on Linux, Windows and macOS.
 Users have also reported success with other platforms.
+Use the latest client possible:

-- An Oracle Database.
-Oracle's standard client-server version interoperability allows cx_Oracle to connect to both older and newer databases.
+  Oracle's standard client-server version interoperability allows connection to both older and newer databases.

+- An Oracle Database, either local or remote.

 The cx_Oracle module loads Oracle Client libraries which communicate over Oracle Net to an existing database.
 Oracle Net is not a separate